 one is by Bonnie Hunter.
 If you've never visited her site, please go.

 She has tons of gorgeous quilts and patterns listed.
+Click the photo for the pattern.

 Hidden